-A semi-supervised learning framework for quantitative structure-activity regression modelling
+A semi-supervised learning framework for quantitative structure-activity regression modelling.

-Watson OP., Cortes-Ciriano I., Watson JA.
+Watson O., Cortes-Ciriano I., Watson JA.